A Benchmark Construction and Evaluation Framework for Specialist Domains: Case Study on Defense-related Documents: Manually Curated Dataset

 \paragraph{Semantic graph construction.} We constructed a k-NN graph (for $k=5$) with nodes corresponding to text passages and edges between two nodes representing semantic similarity estimated using cosine distance between the passages' embedding vectors.
 We only accepted edges between nodes when the cosine distance was less than 0.35.
 The resulting directed graph had 2,187 nodes and 8,121 edges with the average node degree of 3.7$\pm$0.9.

-\paragraph{LLM-based dataset generation.} We prompted \textit{GPT-4o} to generate QA pairs for each question style using context retrieved by querying the k-NN graph.
+\paragraph{LLM-based dataset generation.} We prompted the expert-curated-set generator listed in \Cref{tab:core-model-choices} to generate QA pairs for each question style using context retrieved by querying the k-NN graph.
 First, we selected uniformly at random a node from the graph.
 Then, depending on the question style, we extracted the ego-graph around the selected node.
-For \textsc{find} and \textsc{provide} style questions, we only returned the selected node, and for the other styles we returned the one-hop neighborhood around the node, including the selected node itself.
-We then prompted the LLM to generate QA pairs for the given question type and context.
-Figure~\ref{fig:llm_generate_qa_example_prompt} shows the prompt used for this step.
-The prompt includes two QA examples for In-Context Learning selected uniformly at random from the bootstrap dataset conditioned on the question style.
+For \textsc{find} and \textsc{provide} style questions, we returned only the selected node, and for the other styles we returned the one-hop neighborhood around the node, including the selected node itself.
+We then prompted the LLM to generate QA pairs for the given question type and context. \Cref{fig:llm_generate_qa_example_prompt} shows the prompt used for this step.
+The prompt includes two QA examples for in-context learning selected uniformly at random from the bootstrap dataset conditioned on the question style.

-The generated question, answer, and context were evaluated by an LLM for quality using the prompt in Figure~\ref{fig:llm_judge_qa}.
-We used \textit{Gemini-2.5-pro} as the judge.
-We asked the LLM to rate the quality of the response using a score in the range $[0,1]$ where 0 is worse and 1 is best.
-We accepted generated data that were judged with a score higher than 0.75.
-This process resulted in 100 QA pairs with context for 20 examples corresponding to each question style.
+The generated question, answer, and context were then evaluated by the expert-curated-set judge listed in \Cref{tab:core-model-choices} using the prompt in \Cref{fig:llm_judge_qa}.
+We asked it to assign a score in the range $[0,1]$, where 0 is worst and 1 is best.
+We accepted generated items with scores above 0.75.
+This process produced 100 QA pairs with context, with 20 examples for each question style.

-\paragraph{Human annotation.} Finally, a domain expert was shown the generated questions and context and asked to provide an answer.
-Note that we did not show the generated answer to the annotator.
-Of the 100 generated examples, the annotator deemed 86 as valid and provided answers derived from the provided passages.
-The combination of LLM-generated questions and human-generated answers, along with the relevant context comprise the final dataset.
+\paragraph{Human annotation.} Finally, domain experts were shown the generated questions and context and asked to provide an answer.
+We did not show the generated answer to the annotators.
+Of the 100 generated examples, the annotators deemed 86 valid and provided answers derived from the supplied passages.
+The combination of LLM-generated questions, human-generated answers, and the relevant context comprises the final dataset.